- Home

 - 13 cheap and easy garden design ideas

-Most of us will agree that one of the best things about the warmer months is spending time outside enjoying green spaces.
-So, if you’re lucky enough to have a garden, summer can be the perfect time to give it a mini makeover and freshen it up.
+Most of us will agree that one of the best things about the warmer months is enjoying green spaces.
+So, if you’re lucky enough to have a garden, summer can be the perfect time to give it a mini makeover.

-Luckily, injecting some life and vibrancy into your outdoor space doesn’t have to be expensive – there are plenty of cheap and easy ways to make it more practical and beautiful.
+Luckily, injecting some life and vibrancy into your outdoor space doesn’t have to be expensive – there are plenty of affordable ways to make it more practical and beautiful.

 From growing herbs and veggies to having fun with accessories and creating a DIY bar, here are 13 cheap and easy garden design ideas.